HyunCafe/my-javascript-notes/jslibraries.md

 Name | Description | Install |
 ------------- | ------------- | ------------- |
+[Three.js](https://threejs.org/) | A popular and widely used library for creating 3D graphics and animations in the browser.
+It provides a comprehensive set of tools and APIs for working with WebGL and supports a wide range of 3D object types and effects.	 | npm install three

 [GSAP](https://greensock.com/gsap/) | The GreenSock Animation Platform is a powerful and high-performance library for creating animations in JavaScript.
 It offers a simple API for animating CSS properties, SVG, and more.
 [Anime.js](https://animejs.com/) | A lightweight JavaScript animation library with a simple and flexible API, allowing you to create complex animations for various use cases, including CSS, SVG, and DOM attributes.
 [PixiJS](https://pixijs.com/) | A fast and lightweight 2D rendering engine for creating interactive graphics and animations on the web.	 | npm install pixi.js